 My name is Matilda Attewill and I am the class teacher for Class 1 at Marsh Baldon Church of England Primary School.
 I was thrilled to join the school at the beginning of the September 2016, having previously worked at a local school.
 I have strong links with the village and am thoroughly enjoying working at the school.
-We are also lucky to have Enya Christiensen, Amanda Hudson, Suzanna Macauley and Emma Whyte as our teaching assistants, and together we support the learning of all our Foundation and Year 1 children.
+We are also lucky to have Enya Christiensen, Amanda Hudson, Suzanna Macauley and Paula Roberts as our teaching assistants, and together we support the learning of all our Foundation and Year 1 children.

 About our Class